Santa Teresa Tram: Silvestre line

 Starting in 1999 a few trips on the main (Dois Irmãos) route, on Saturdays only, had continued beyond Dois Irmãos, to Estação Silvestre (22.945629°S 43.204911°W), a 2.75 km route section previously closed in 1966.
 However, operation of these trips became sporadic and is thought to have ceased by 2005 or 2006; the section of tramway between Dois Irmãos and Silvestre was closed definitively in 2008, after the theft of most of the overhead trolley wire.
+As of October 2023, it was planned to be reconstructed beginning in 2024, with new tracks and power poles.

 History

 If horse-drawn tramways are included, trams have operated in Rio de Janeiro since 1859 – continuously, apart from an 1866–1868 suspension.
 There are only four cities in the world in which trams have run longer: New Orleans (since 1835), Boston (1856), Mexico City and Philadelphia (both 1858).

 Rio de Janeiro's first tramway was a 7 km horsecar line on which service was inaugurated on 30 January 1859 (testing began in 1858).
 Constructed by Thomas Cochrane and operated by the Companhia de Carris de Ferro da Cidade a Tijuca, the service ran between the city centre and Tijuca.
-In 1862 steam trams replaced the horsecars, making the Tijuca line the first steam-powered tramway in South America, but the higher speed and poor condition of the track led to many derailments, and the line was closed in November 1866.
+In 1862 steam trams replaced the horsecars, making Tijuca line the first steam-powered tramway in South America, but the higher speed and poor condition of the track led to many derailments, and the line was closed in November 1866.
 It was reopened in January 1870, by a different company.

 A new horse-drawn tramway was built in 1868 by Charles B. Greenough and a service running from Rua do Ouvidor to Largo do Machado commenced on 9 October, extended to Botafogo six weeks later.
-By January 1871, the line had reached Rio de Janeiro Botanical Garden, 10 km from the city centre.
+By January 1871, the line had reached the Rio de Janeiro Botanical Garden, 10 km from the city centre.

 Another tramway using horse-drawn vehicles, constructed by Albert H. Hager and run by the Rio de Janeiro Street Railway, opened on 25 November 1869.
 The first route ran to the palace grounds at Quinta da Boa Vista, with routes to Caju and São Cristóvão following later.

 In 1870 the Rio de Janeiro Street Railway (soon to be renamed the Companhia de São Cristóvão) reopened the route of Cochrane's pioneer tramway to Tijuca.
 A new horse-drawn tram, constructed by João Batista Viana Drummond and run by the Companhia Ferro-Carril da Vila Isabel, opened in 1873.
 Further routes were opened to the Vila Isabel zoo, Engenho Novo, Méier and the suburbs along the Dom Pedro II Railroad on the northwest side of town.
 The Ferro-Carril de Jacarepaguá company opened a new line in 1875, running from the Dom Pedro II Railroad's Cascadura station to Taquara and Freguesia.